-One of the most exciting moments on the Best Bully Sticks Healthy Dog Blog is discovering the ingenious recipes that dog lovers whip up in their homes!
+One of the most parts of the Best Bully Sticks Healthy Dog Blog is discovering the ingenious recipes that dog lovers whip up in their homes!
 What’s even more wonderful is that they give us the opportunity to share them with you!

 Here is Megan’s original post along with wonderful photos of her process and her beautiful dogs, Draya and Bronx.